github-education-resources/GitHubGraduation-2021/_data/Rishabh0124/Rishabh0124.md

 name: Rishabh Gupta

-institution: G.L.
-Bajaj Institute of Technology and Management, Greater Noida, India
+institution: GL Bajaj Institute of Technology and Mgmt.

 quote: B.Tech life is hard but it tesches you every aspect of life.
-The 4 years are magical, you fail, you try again and you learn the new things.
+The 4 years are magical, you learn new things.

 github_user: Rishabh0124